MicrosoftDocs/entra-docs/docs/id-protection/concept-identity-protection-risks.md

 >    - Completing multifactor authentication
 >    - Secure password change.
 >
-> Our system will dismiss the risk state and a risk detail of “AI confirmed sign-in safe” will show and no longer contribute to the user’s overall risk.
+> Our system will dismiss the risk state and a risk detail of **AI confirmed sign-in safe** will show and no longer contribute to the user’s overall risk.

 ## Risk detections mapped to riskEventType